joola/joola/docs/technical-documentation/workshops/Introduction-to-joola.io.md

 [HOME](Home) > [TECHNICAL DOCUMENTATION](technical-documentation) > [WORKSHOPS](workshops) > **INTRODUCTION**

 ### Goal
-Offer a basic understanding of joola.io to a mixed audience compiled of developers, DBAs, QA engineers and Product/Project Managers.
+Offer a basic understanding of joola to a mixed audience compiled of developers, DBAs, QA engineers and Product/Project Managers.
 The workshop covers the following topics:
-- What is joola.io?
+- What is joola?
 - How does it work?
-- Using joola.io
+- Using joola
-- joola.io within your organization
+- joola within your organization
 Each of these topics is covered in high-level, for more detailed discussions, we have [specific workshops](workshops).

 ### Audience